ksoze84/useStateHandler/README.md

 This is a simple, classic-behavior hook that:
 * Makes an instance for each component using the class; instance does not persist.
 * Isolates the instance; the state is not shared with other components using the same class nor the same remounted component.
+* Uses the same classes you already have.
-* This hook does not work alongside usePartialHandler, getHandler nor useStateHandler, because these persist the instance.
+* **This hook does not work alongside usePartialHandler, getHandler nor useStateHandler, because these persist the instance.**
 * More performant than these other hooks.
 * Have the advantages of:
   * Work with classes.
   * Merge state option.
-  * Wrap setState.
+  * Your own setState ( _setState() wrapper ).
   * instanceCreated and instanceDeleted optional methods (in this case are equivalent to mount/unmount the component).

 ```tsx